Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: CEO topological recursion

 where

 and the residue operators

-acting on a meromorphic differential of $w_j$ is referred to as the \emph{Airy dilaton leaves}.
+acting on meromorphic differentials of $w_j$ are referred to as the \emph{Airy dilaton leaves}.
 Therefore, the KdV meromorphic multidifferentials $\omega_{g,n}^{\mathrm{KdV}}$ are regarded as the Airy meromorphic multidifferentials $\omega_{g,n}^{\mathrm{A}}$ decorated by the Airy dilaton leaves.

-To find such decorations, we compare a meromorphic even differential $R(w)=\sum_{a} R_a dw/w^{2a}$ of $w$ decorated by an Airy dilaton leaf,
+To find such decorations, we compare a meromorphic even differential of $w$ decorated by an Airy dilaton leaf,

 with the $(g,n)=(0,2)$ part in the CEO topological recursion for $\cC^{\mathrm{A}}$,